ikelaiah/free-pascal-cookbook/docs/docs/advanced/numlib.md

 ### Overdetermined Systems (Least Squares)

 Unlike other routines in the sle unit that require a square matrix $A$, `slegls` can solve systems with a rectangular matrix, where there are more equations than unknowns.
-These systems usually can't be solved exactly, but an approximate solution can minimize the sum of squared residuals.
+These systems usually can't be solved exactly.
+However, an approximate solution can minimize the sum of squared residuals, i.e. the norm $\displaystyle{ \|\mathbf{b} - A \mathbf{x}\|_2 }$ is as small as possible.
 This method is commonly used for fitting equations to data (regression analysis).

 ```pascal
 procedure slegls(var a: ArbFloat; m, n, rwidtha: ArbInt; var b, x: ArbFloat; var term: ArbInt);